VirtualPlanetaryLaboratory/vplanet/examples/VenusWaterLoss/README.rst

    :width: 600px
    :align: center

-   The scaling of the atmospheric escape efficiency for H2O based on the XUV flux received by the planet as given by Bolmont (2016) :cite:`Bolmont16`.
+The scaling of the atmospheric escape efficiency for H2O based on the XUV flux received by the planet as given by `Bolmont et al. (2017) <https://ui.adsabs.harvard.edu/abs/2017MNRAS.464.3728B/abstract>`_.